 This channel includes tutorials on creating iOS apps such as a daily habit app and a Music Playlist Social Platform.

 The administrator of the Sentdex channel is somewhat of a legend in the Python community.
-His channel has been around since 2012 and boasts 725,000 followers.
+His channel has been around since 2012 and boasts over 1M subscribers.
 There are over 1,000 videos that teach every aspect of the language.

 His code along tutorials on his Python Pygame playlist teach how to create an object avoidance game.
 Later episodes explain other aspects of game creation like start menus, game pausing, and converting your game into an executable file that will work on any system.